 If you’ve run across this article too late for the above offers, don’t worry – Foxtel and Telstra always have something ready to go to help Pensioners save money.
 Just check the latest special offers and you’ll be saving a lot more money than you ever would have with the Seniors Card package!

 If you’ve got only specific channel packs in mind, you can also save a lot of money by turning to Foxtel Now – the online streaming version of Foxtel that recently got a bump up to high definition and a huge price drop along with it.

 There’s no contract, no installation to wait or pay for, and no hefty bills.
 All you need is a broadband connection and a device to watch with (a good low-cost choice is Foxtel’s own Foxtel Now box, which costs $99 and also handles streaming from a bunch of other services, as well as viewing live TV).

-With Foxtel Now you get the Pop and Lifestyle packs for a nice range of premium channels at $25/month.
+With Foxtel Now, you get the Essentials pack for a nice range of premium channels at $25/month.
 Foxtel Now is ideal for those keen on the channels in those base packs (including Fox Showcase with its HBO content) without needing sport or movies – however, you can get either of those added on, for $29 and $20 per month respectively.

 Either Way, You Save